mgoltzsche/knowledgebot/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues or pull requests.
+Please feel free to open issues or pull requests.

-## Contact
+## Contact & Support

 For questions or support, please open an issue on GitHub.